DEWETRON/TRION-SDK/docs/02_ChannelTypes/ChannelTypes.rst

 This property indicates the possible input-type-configurations.
 For example: Single-Ended, Differential

-Note: some TRION-boards only support one non-switchable input type.
+.. note:: some TRION™-boards only support one non-switchable input type.
     In this case the property still will be present, but only feature one entry.

 Excitation Attribute